leighshepperson/stubr/README.md

 ## Links

-Here is a good guide to TDD in functional languages using stubs: [https://www.infoq.com/presentations/mock-fsharp-tdd](https://www.infoq.com/presentations/mock-fsharp-tdd)
+TDD in functional languages using stubs: [https://www.infoq.com/presentations/mock-fsharp-tdd](https://www.infoq.com/presentations/mock-fsharp-tdd)

-Mark Seemann's [blog post](http://blog.ploeh.dk/2013/10/23/mocks-for-commands-stubs-for-queries/) talks about the difference between Mocks and Stubs in the context of commands and queries.
+Mark Seemann's [blog post](http://blog.ploeh.dk/2013/10/23/mocks-for-commands-stubs-for-queries/) about the difference between Mocks and Stubs in the context of commands and queries.